onyx-platform/onyx-platform.github.io/_posts/2016-03-15-Onyx-Straps-In-For-A-Jepsening.md

 ### Testing

 Distributed systems are incredibly powerful for dealing with massive amounts of load and providing high availability.
 Ensuring that your system behaves correctly under stress, however, is a notoriously difficult problem.
-All of this power is useless if you can't trust your system to handle network partitions, connection loss, killed nodes, consistency anomolies, and other nasty issues.
+All of this power is useless if you can't trust your system to handle network partitions, connection loss, killed nodes, consistency anomalies, and other nasty issues.

 From the beginning, Onyx has had a variety of unit and integration tests.
 Over time we have also added numerous property tests to the mix.